 This report may contain 'forward-looking statements'.
-Forward-looking statements are sometimes but not always identified by their use of a date in the future or such words as 'anticipates', 'ainas', 'could', 'may', 'should', 'repiects', 'plans', 'forecasts', 'goals', 'estimates', or 'targets'.
-By their nature, forward-looking statements are inherently speculative and involve risk and unvolve risk and unvolve risk and unvolve risk and be entitied by these to future events and depend on circumstances that may or may not occur in the future.
+Forward-looking statements are sometimes but not always identified by their use of a date in the future or such words as 'anticipates', 'intends', 'projects', 'believes', 'intends', 'projects', 'goals', 'estimates', or 'targets'.
+By their nature, forward-looking statements are inherently speculative and involve risk and uncertainty because they relate to future events and depend on circumstances that may or may not occur in the future.
 There are a number of factors that could cause actual results and developments to differ materially from those expressed or implied by these forward-looking statements.
 These factors include, but are not limited to the following: